1834 looting of Safed: Attack

 Some Jews managed to escape to a nearby fortress and held out there for a few weeks.
 The mob unsuccessfully tried to break into the building to reach the fugitives.
 The sources do not indicate how many Jews died.
 It seems to have not been many, though hundreds were wounded.

-The sole Hebrew printing press in Palestine was destroyed along with many copies of the Bible.
+The sole Hebrew printing press in Palestine and many copies of the Bible were destroyed.
 It was three years before the press started functioning again.
-Yisrael Bak, who established the printing house in Safed, incurred a wound on his foot which left him with an enduring limp.
-Among the distinguished men who gave their lives helping others were Rabbis Leib Cohen, Shalom Hayat and Mendel of Kamnitz, who wandered around the streets without fear of the attackers, to return little children to their mothers, rescuing the victims physically and emotionally, and burying the dead.
+Yisrael Bak, who established the printing house in Safed, incurred a wound on his foot that left him with an enduring limp.
+Among the distinguished men who gave their lives helping others were Rabbis Leib Cohen, Shalom Hayat and Mendel of Kamnitz, who wandered around the streets without fear of the attackers to return little children to their mothers, rescuing the victims physically and emotionally, and burying the dead.